-The safety assessment was performed according to the safety assessment guidelines prepared by ANZFA2 and considered the following issues: (1) the nature of the genetic modification; (2) general safety issues such as novel protein expression and the potential for transfer of novel genetic material to bacteria in the human digestive tract; (3) toxicological issues; and (4) nutritional issues.
+Edible oil from the glufosinate-ammonium tolerant and pollination-controlled canola lines have been evaluated according to the safety assessment guidelines prepared by ANZFA.
+The assessment considered the following issues: (1) the nature of the genetic modification; (2) general safety issues such as novel protein expression and the potential for transfer of novel genetic material to cells in the human digestive tract; (3) toxicological issues; and (4) nutritional issues.
+On the basis of the available information, ANZFA concluded that oil from the seven lines of herbicide-tolerant and pollination-controlled canola is as safe and wholesome as oil from other commercial varieties of canola.
+The full safety assessment report can be found at Attachment 2 to this document.